tedserbinski/www-jekyll/README.markdown

 - [Bitters](http://bitters.bourbon.io/)
 - [jQuery](http://jquery.com/)

-Built on a Mac with [Atom](https://atom.io/).

 ## License

-The following directories and their contents are &copy; Ted Serbinski.
+The following directories and their contents are &copy;Ted Serbinski.
 You may not reuse anything therein without my permission:

 * _posts/
 * _assets/img/